gauti038/properller-aero-challenge/README.md

     * docker exec -it $(docker ps | grep monolith| awk '{print $1}') sh -c "curl -v -w '\n' http://microservice:3000/"
     * As you can see, these internal communications dont need auth validation --> reduced load on monolith

+## Problems it solves
+1. Can use domain level authorization for *.lcl.host and use it across sub-domains
+2. Has all features in the example application provided and some more
+3. No changes have been made to monolith container
+4. Allows outside requests like async or cron job too.
+5. Optimizes load on monolith container with rejections at nginx and at microservice level
+5. Monolith can talk to microservice without the need for validation
+5. For further reduction of load on monolith, we can also use cache like REDIS that eliminates token validaion from monolith and use it only to generate tokens and sync to redis periodically.

+# Limitations
+1. Inter service communications are not secure and a security threat - (can be solved with service mesh)
+2. Monolith can be divided into further smaller containers - DB and DJANGO can be seperated and scaled individually
+3. Can implement token validation at nginx end itself using lua and redis - this eliminates token validation container completely and reduces traffic on all other microservices